iphousehq/aws-cli/README.md

 This utility is designed to complement the official [aws cli](http://aws.amazon.com/cli/).

-aws.exe leverages the AWS SDK for .NET to create or update A records on Route 53.
+aws.exe leverages the AWS SDK and the instance `meta-data` to set A records on Route 53.

 If you call this tool when a windows instance starts you effectively get a DynDNS ersatz!

 ### Configuration:

-This tool tries to load the default AWS credentials set for example by running `aws configure` after having installed the official [aws cli](http://aws.amazon.com/cli/).
+This tool load the default AWS credentials (the set by running `aws configure` after having installed the official [aws cli](http://aws.amazon.com/cli/).

 You can change the default profile name and/or location as well as the default region in the app.config file.